Guide

 How InsightScout helps

-InsightScout scans public conversations, scores likely intent, and explains why a thread matters.
+InsightScout scans public conversations, scores likely intent, and explains why a thread matters right now.

-That makes it easier to find leads, competitor weaknesses, and product demand without manually reading thousands of posts.
+That makes it easier to find reply-worthy threads, competitor weaknesses, and product demand without manually reading thousands of posts.
 It is not just alerting.
-It is prioritization.
+It is prioritization for organic growth.